rubygems/bundler/DEVELOPMENT.md

         $ docker-compose up

-        > This will mount the current directory and run the specs against it.
+## Running bundler from your clone

-  3. Set up a shell alias to run Bundler from your clone, e.g. a Bash alias:
+  1. Set up a shell alias to run Bundler from your clone, e.g. a Bash alias:

         $ alias dbundle='ruby -I /path/to/bundler/lib /path/to/bundler/bin/bundle'